Quantlight/Mbox-to-csv-gui/README.md

 # Mbox to CSV Converter with PyQt5 GUI

 A Python-based tool to efficiently convert `.mbox` email files into `.csv` format.
 This project includes a modern GUI built with PyQt5, optimized for performance with multi-threading and progress tracking.
-### You can download the Software from the Releases Panel.
+#### You can download the Software from the [Releases](https://github.com/Quantlight/Mbox-to-csv-gui/releases/tag/Latest) Panel.
+No Installation of the Python is needed.

 ## Features